omkensey/container-images-bit-by-bit/README.md

-# scale23x
+#     container-images-bit-by-bit
-Workshop and presentation code examples for my session at SCaLE 23x.
+Workshop and presentation code examples for my container image building session at SCaLE 23x.